Jia Yuming: Theology

 Having been reportedly baptised with the Holy Spirit in 1940 in Shanghai, Jia self-identified as a fundamentalist, although he regarded most of the characters in the Old Testament to be metaphorical.
 Abraham, for example, was a symbol of justification, while Jacob embodied victory.

 Heavily influenced by dispensationalism as articulated by John Nelson Darby, which held that the world prior to Jesus' Second Coming was "hopelessly corrupt", Jia had a disdain for non-believers and reportedly only interacted with fellow Protestants, although he expressed hope that there would one day be billions of Chinese Christians.
 At the same time, he urged pastors to "learn from other religions" instead of "blindly criticising" them.
 Jia was also critical of the fact that there were distinct denominations of Christianity: "What is truly important is the church of Christ in which Christ walks, the church that is the body of Christ, the church that is the bride of Christ, the church that glories [sic] Christ."

 Jia first began developing his theology by studying doctrines of salvation.
 He wrote in 1959: "The essence of the whole Bible is salvation, which is the perfect saving method prepared by God for the salvation of human beings."
 Jia championed the theory of "perfect salvation" (完全救恩 (wánquán jiù'ēn)) as the ultimate goal of all Christians.
 He defined "perfect salvation" as "a category of personal cultivation", or in fact to become a "Christ-human" (基督人 (Jīdū rén)): "Jesus is me and I am Jesus."
 In another lecture, Jia preached that "the Lord Jesus, the Word of God, was made into flesh because he wanted us to become the Word too."

 "Perfect salvation" was also a "reading strategy".
 Jia believed that the Bible was a product of both God and humans, just like how Jesus could only have fed the multitude using the five fish and two loaves procured by his human disciples.
 The divine revelations in the Bible could only resonate with people and their lived experiences with such a joint authorship.
-With that in mind, Jia believed that "born-again" Christians would be empowered by the Holy Spirit to accurately interprate scripture, insofar as it was the Spirit who empowered and inspired the human authors of scripture in the first place.
+With that in mind, Jia believed that "born-again" Christians would be empowered by the Holy Spirit to accurately interpret scripture, insofar as it was the Spirit who empowered and inspired the human authors of scripture in the first place.
 Jia elaborated that a believer's rational mind had to be "spiritualised" in order to comprehend spiritual mysteries.
 "Perfect salvation", therefore, had to be practised each day.

 Sze-kar Wan posits that Jia's views, while containing traces of Neoplatonism, were most informed by the Lu-Wang branch of Neoconfucianism which read Chinese classics as a moral guide.
 John Yieh argues that Jia's apparent belief in theosis (union with God) could have been due to his "life experience with the devastation of wars and violence".